 Fortunately, most cardiac complications related to hypothyroidism can be treated.
 This involves using the proper medication to correct your thyroid function.

 Serious hypothyroidism can lower the kidney’s function.
 This is often due to decreased blood flow to the kidneys.
 You may have less ability to excrete water and absorb sodium.
 As a result, blood levels of sodium may be unusually low.

-Hypothyroidism frequently lowers the kidney’s ability to excrete water.
-As a result, blood levels of sodium may be unusually low, or serum levels of creatinine may be unusually high.
 Replacing thyroid hormones can fix these complications.
-But if extremely low hormone levels persist, recovery from these renal disorders can take longer.
+But if extremely low hormone levels persist, recovery from these renal problems can take longer.

 Hypothyroidism reduces fertility in both men and women.
 Thyroid hormones regulate the metabolism of sex hormones, which control the production of sperm and eggs.
-In men, low levels of thyroid hormones have been linked to erectile dysfunction, abnormal sperm morphology, decreased libido, and impotence.
-Men with primary hypothyroidism, caused by too little thyroid-stimulating hormone (TSH) from the pituitary gland, often also have low levels of testosterone.
+In men, low levels of thyroid hormones have been linked to erectile dysfunction, abnormal sperm shape, and decreased libido.
+Men with hypothyroidism often also have low levels of testosterone.

-Evidence from multiple studies suggests that menstrual disturbances are three times more frequent in women with hypothyroidism.
-Light or irregular menstruation is the most common symptom.
-Women with autoimmune thyroid disorder are also more likely to experience infertility.
+Evidence from multiple studies suggests that menstrual problems are three times more frequent in women with hypothyroidism.
+Variation in flow and irregular menstruation are the most common symptoms.
+Women with autoimmune thyroid disorder are also more likely to have infertility.